Are you at risk for anemia?

 Blood loss from dialysis

-There are several kinds of anemia.
 Anemia caused by having too little EPO or too little iron in your body are the most common in people with CKD.
+However, there are also other types of anemia.
 Talk to your doctor to learn more.

 How will I know if I have anemia?